Shresht7/Recorder/README.md

 1. Click on the `Select Screen` button.
 Your browser will prompt you to select the screen that you want to share with this app.
 2. Once a screen has been selected, a preview of the video stream will be shown.
 Click `Record` to start recording the screen.
 3. You can `Pause` and `Continue` the recording process whenever you wish.
 When you're done, click the `Stop` button.
-This will stop the recording process and show you the recorded video.
+This will stop the recording process and present you a preview the recorded video.
 4. Click on `Download` to save the recording to your device.

 Click on `Reset` or `Discard` to discard your recording at any stage.